JoaoAccorsi/Memory-Simulator/README.md

 # Memory-Simulator

-> Code developed for the Bachelors Degree in Computer Science:
+> Code developed for the Bachelor's Degree in Computer Science:
 > - University: Universidade do Vale do Rio dos Sinos (Unisinos)
 > - Subject: Analysis and Application of Operating Systems
 > - Semester: 2022/02